-Submitted sealed sets of plans and code required supporting documents are reviewed by a State of Florida, Chapter 468 of Part XII, licensed plan reviewer.
+Submitted sealed sets of plans and code required documents are reviewed by a State of Florida, Chapter 468 of Part XII, licensed plan reviewer.
 The licensed plan reviewer is responsible for determining the sufficiency of the submittal for a productive first review response.
 The plan reviewer will then determine which professional support reviews are needed for Florida Statute, Building Code and Standards compliance.
-The review will be performed keeping in mind time is of the essence but that code compliance is the mandate.
+The review will be performed keeping in mind that time is of the essence, but that code compliance is the mandate.
 The plan review process will be as follows:

-- 1) Upon receipt of the submittal a CRA project number is issued to all the plans and supporting documents including transmittal and correspondence letters. - 2)An initial assessment will be performed to determine which consulting professional copies of the submittal will be forwarded to.
-Supporting review may be performed by the following: - a) Structural review will be performed by: Barkley Consulting Engineers, Inc., 2804-1 Remington Green Circle Tallahassee, Florida, 32308. - b) Plumbing, Electrical and Mechanical review will be performed by: Hines-Hartman Consulting Engineers, Inc., 114 East 5th Avenue Tallahassee, Florida, 32303. - c) Life Safety and Fire review will be performed by: Fire Prevention Specialists, Inc., 6810 Whitetail Court Melbourne, Florida, 32940. - 2) A complete review will be performed by the licensed modular plans examiner.
+- 1) Upon receipt of the submittal, a CRA project number is issued to all the plans and supporting documents including transmittal and correspondence letters. - An initial assessment will be performed to determine which consulting professional should be forwarded copies of the submittal.
+Supporting review may be performed by the following: - i) Plumbing, Electrical and Mechanical review will be performed by: H2 Engineering, Inc., 114 East 5th Avenue Tallahassee, Florida, 32303. - ii) Structural review will be performed by: Barkley Consulting Engineers, Inc., 2804-1 Remington Green Circle Tallahassee, Florida, 32308 or Johnson & Associates Engineering, Inc., 121 Adris Place, Dothan, AL 36303. - iii) Life Safety and Fire review will be performed by: Fire Prevention Specialists, Inc., 6810 Whitetail Court Melbourne, Florida, 32940. - 3) A complete review will be performed by the licensed modular plans examiner.
 This review will evaluate the consulting reviews and a deficiencies response will be returned to the submitter for corrections or an approval letter will be issued.
-Plan review approvals will be made promptly upon the determination that the required submittal documents comply with the laws, rules, codes and standards mandated by Florida. - 3) One set of approved documents will be retained by CRA and one set will be forwarded to the submitter for construction and inspection.
+Plan review approvals will be made promptly upon the determination that the required submittal documents comply with the laws, rules, codes and standards mandated by Florida. - 4) One set of approved documents will be retained by CRA and one set will be forwarded to the submitter for construction and inspection.